Long and distinguished career at Ernst & Young, engaged in different associations, with several commitments in the social and philanthropic area.

 Kaspar Wansleben is the Managing Director of LMDF.
 Before joining LMDF, Kaspar has been involved in microfinance since 2006 as a member of the credit committee of the finance program of MFIs: LUXMINT, managed by ADA.
 He also worked at the International Labour Organisation (2002) and at PlanetRating (2004).
 Kaspar is a visiting lecturer at the University of Luxembourg on social entrepreneurship and was a board member of MFX Solutions Inc, the provider of currency risk solutions to the microfinance sector for 5 years.

-Kaspar Wansleben is chartered accountant and joined KPMG in 2005 where he was specialised during 6 years in the industrial and financial sectors as advisor in finance and auditor.
+Kaspar Wansleben is chartered accountant of the Institute of Chartered Accountants of England and Wales and joined KPMG in 2005 where he was specialised during 6 years in the industrial and financial sectors as advisor in finance and auditor.
+He is a visiting lecturer at the Luxembourg University on social entrepreneurship.
+In 2022, Kaspar was nominated as a member of the Luxembourg High Council for Sustainable Development.
 He graduated in Business and Finance from the Euromed in Marseille and the University of Bremen.
 He is of German nationality and has lived in many Asian countries.

 Alejandro is Fund Manager at the LMDF and has more than 7 years of experience in Corporate and Project finance.
 Prior to joining the Fund in 2021, he acted as the Head of Corporate, Project finance and Treasury at Vallair Solutions S.à.r.l., where he also acted as interim deputy CFO for a couple of years.
 During this period, he managed the investment processes and raised more than USD 100m for CAPEX and Project finance Investments through different finance structures.
 Prior to having completed his MBA at the HEC Paris business school, Alejandro held several positions managing research and innovation projects working with Akzo Nobel, in the U.K. and Dupont Coatings, in Mexico.